ThomasSpradling/networking-projects/README.md

 # Networking Projects
 This repository consists up of a few projects I'm working on as I read through [Computer Networking: A Top-Down Approach](https://www.amazon.com/Computer-Networking-Top-Down-Approach-7th/dp/0133594149/).
-For each project I work on, here, I'll give a brief description of the project as well as anything I learned from its completion.
+For each project I work on here, I'll give a brief description of the project as well as anything I learned from its completion.

 ## Projects